 The sudden increase in electronic commerce and the Internet have resulted in new opportunities to improve the performance of the supply chain.
 The Internet can provide for the exchange of information crucial to efficient SCM, either in the form of Web pages accessible only to specific vendors or by means of an intranet enabled by the Internet.
 The Internet also has given rise to another feature of SCM in providing a venue for business-to-business product and services sales.
 Business-to-business e-commerce grew much more quickly than did the market for consumer goods (William M.2004).
 The Internet also has given rise to another feature of SCM in providing a venue for business-to-business product and services sales.
 Business-to-business e-commerce grew much more quickly than did the market for consumer goods.
-Armstrong and Hagel (1996) maintain there is beginning to be an evolution in supply chain to identify and co-ordinate data transfers with each other.
+Armstrong and Hagel (1996) maintain there is beginning to be an evolution in supply chain towards online business communities.
+The Web enables all suppliers in a supply chain to identify and co-ordinate data transfers with each other.
 Research laboratories, pharmaceutical distributors and end-users, for example, can all swap information on new product developments, specific diseases, and treatments within these settings.